Add To Favorites

-Brainstorm names of plane and solid geometric figures.
+Brainstorm names of plane and solid geometric figures with the class.
 Categorize, define, and describe these figures.
-Study the skylines of large cities to note architectural use of these shapes.
+Students study the skylines of large cities to note architectural use of these shapes.

 Use Crayola Scissors to cut construction paper to fit a sheet of cardboard.
 Glue construction paper to cardboard with a Crayola Glue Stick.

 Use Crayola Washable Markers on the construction paper to draw a variety of plane figures to look like a city skyline.
-You might choose your state or province capital city, a famous city anywhere in the world, or invent a cityscape.
+Students can choose their state or province capital city, a famous city anywhere in the world, or invent a cityscape.